 Current Projects: BRUV, roving survey dives, coral biodiversity mapping, turtle ID, marine debris survey

-3 – Bira Project: **Coming Soon** Located on the south eastern tip of Sulawesi in a famous ship building community os Bira.
-This untouched paradise is around a 5 hour drive from Indonesian third most populated city, Makasar.
-Picturesque private beaches and unexplored dive sites which is known as Indoneisa’s number one shark diving destination.
+3 – Bira Project: Located on the southern tip of Sulawesi in a famous ship building community called Bira.
+This untouched paradise is around a 4 hour drive from Indonesia’s third largest city, Makasar.
+Picturesque private beaches and unexplored dive sites, Bira is quickly becoming known as Indonesia’s number one shark diving destination.
 Blue warm water and thriving coral reefs are the main draw to this remote part of Sulawesi.

-Current Projects: BRUV, roving survey dives, coral biodiversity mapping, shark & turtle ID, marine debris survey, mangrove restoration, coral nursery & restoration
+Current Projects: BRUV, roving survey dives, coral biodiversity mapping, shark & turtle ID, marine debris survey, coral nursery & restoration

 About The Internship –